mohak300501/blazingfeathers/README.md

 7. Deploy!

 **Note**: Function dependencies are included in the main package.json to avoid memory issues during build.

+**Admin Configuration**: Set `VITE_ADMIN_EMAILS` to a comma-separated list of admin email addresses.
+These users will have admin privileges in the application.

 ## Project Structure